bdclark/ansible-prometheus/README.md

 Requirements
 ------------
+This role has been tested with the following versions of Ansible and operating systems:
-- Ansible 2.5+
+- Ansible 2.5, 2.7
-- Tested on the following platforms:
-  * Ubuntu 14.04
-  * Ubuntu 16.04
+- Ubuntu 16.04, 18.04
-  * Centos 7.3
+- Centos 7.x

 Role Variables
 --------------